Remember that time you designed something so great that you didn’t even get one piece of feedback?

 - Draw annotations to make feedback clearer and more visual

 - Add references and important assets as attachments to comments

 3. Discuss feedback directly with reviewers

-As the comments roll in, you can reply to your reviewers, making it easy to bounce ideas around or share references.
-This is especially helpful if you need a specific file to meet their feedback, like a font or logo variant.
+No matter where in the world you happen to be, you can reply to your reviewers’ comments, making it easy to bounce ideas around or share references.
+This is especially helpful if you need a specific file to meet their feedback, like a font, layout, or logo variant.